fastai/fastpages/README.md

 ### Enabling Comments

-Blog posting is powered by [Utterances](https://github.com/utterance/utterances) which is an open-source and ad-free way of implementing comments.
+Blog posting is powered by [Utterances](https://github.com/utterance/utterances), an open-source and ad-free way of implementing comments.
 All comments are stored in issues on your blog's GitHub repo.
 You can turn this on setting `comments` to  `true`.
 This defaults to `false`.

 ### Hide Input/Output Cells